NicolasLeo-hub/PI-GaPhi/README.md

 - INDIP#098_28-05-2024_132036.txt: INDIP .txt file containing representative data acquired from pressure insole and other sensors of a healthy subject during locomotion.
 - HFPTSdetect: Function containing detection of gait cycle phases from clustering of pressure insoles channels according to anatomic regions of foot.
 It consists of:
   1. Individuate Activation Windows (AW) of each PI channel: first define AW according to the noise amplitude of PI signals and then make AW control based on Neighborhood.
 In order to prevent possible activation spikes due to acquisition error, a channel is considered "active" if almost three channels of its neighborhood are 'active'.
-  2. Individuate AW of each PI cluster: define four clusters according to four different anatomic points of foot (in order Heel, 5th metatarsal head, 1st metatarsal head and Toe).
+  2. Individuate AW of each PI cluster: define four clusters according to four different anatomic points of foot (in order Heel, 5th metatarsal head, 1st metatarsal head and Thumb).
 A cluster is considered 'active' when almost one of its channels is active.
   3. Identify gait phases: define correspondence between the combination of 'active' or 'not active' clusters and a specific gait phase;
               'H': cluster1 'active', cluster2, cluster3 and cluster4 'not active';
               'F': cluster1 'active' and almost one among cluster2, cluster3 or cluster4 'active';